 Educators can provide comprehensive feedback in a Document using the comments.
 Images can be added in a comment to show additional details, and an instructor can tag the appropriate geometry in the Document itself.
 The comments section also has a useful tool to give further visual aid.
 The Markup tool grabs the image of a part where arrows and/or text can be added for clear instruction.
 Take a look at this video for more on using the Markup tool.

 Bonus Tip: Use Onshape Resources

 The Onshape team provides resources for students and teachers to become well-acquainted with the software, develop new skills and get certified.
-The Onshape Learning Center offers a variety of courses for all levels.
+The Onshape Learning Center offers a variety of courses teaching CAD for all levels.
 The Onshape team is continuously adding new content so users can continue to build skills.
 Educators can also assign courses to students to build up those fundamentals.

 Onshape also offers the Certified Associate exam to test the knowledge of entry-level engineers and underline CAD fundamentals.
 The Certified Onshape Associate exam certifies that a user is proficient in Onshape modeling workflows such as part modeling, multi-part modeling, basic assembly design, drawing knowledge, and sharing and collaboration tools.
-This exam and certification allows your students to leverage their knowledge towards industry accreditation.
+This exam and certification allows your students to leverage their knowledge toward industry accreditation.
 (There’s a Certified Professional exam, too!)